FiniteSingularity/obs-composite-blur/README.md

 ### Tilt-Shift
 Tilt-Shift blur defines an in-focus plane, specified by a location in the frame, and a thickness.
 All pixels outside of the in-focus plane have their blur value increased the further away from the plane they are.
 The resulting image gives a distorted sense of scale, making large objects look like mineature models.
 When applied to video scenes like a city street, the effect can be significant.
 Inputs are blur radius, focus plane angle, focus plane location, and focus plane thickness.

+## Effect Masking
+OBS Composite Blur offers a variety of ways to mask where and how blur is applied to your source.
+For all mask options, the mask can also be inverted by checking the "Invert Mask" box.
+The following options are available.

+### Crop
+Specify the percentage distance in from the top, bottom, left, and right edges of your source that you want masked.
+Additionally, the crop mask allows you to specify a corner radius for nice, smooth rounded corners.

+### Source
+Use another OBS source or scene as a mask for your blur.
+Simply select the source or scene you want to use, and then specify if you want to use the source's alpha channel, grayscale value, luminosity, or a custom combination of the red, green, blue, and alpha channels to mask the blur effect.
+You can also multiply the resulting mask by a value.
+The multiply value comes in handy if you have a translucent source, but want everything behind the translucent source to be fully blurred.

+### Image
+All of the same options as [Source](#source), but allows you to select an image file rather than a source.

+### Rectangle
+Is the same as the [Crop](#crop) option, but instead of specifying the edges, you specify the center of the rectangle, the rectangle width, and rectangle height.
+This is easier to use with plugins like Move Transition if you want to animate the movement or size of the rectangular masked blur.

+### Circle
+Similar to the [Rectangle](#rectangle) option, but lets you specify the center of a circle and its radius.
+Some nice sweep effects can be made by using a very large circle, and moving it from off the source (less than 0 or greater than 100 for the center coordinates) over the source.